Compliance, Legislative & Regulatory Standards

 Who should attend

-Individuals who are sponsors and those who are interested in this topic.
+Individuals who are sponsors and those who are interested in knowing how to conduct due diligence on listing applicants.

 Participants are highly recommended to also enrol in another course: Case studies on the Sponsor's Due Diligence, to understand the case studies on this topic.